ibm-cloud-docs/Cloudant/api/authorization.md

 The request must provide a document in JSON format, describing a `cloudant` field.
-The field contains an object with keys that are the usernames that have permission to interact with the database.
+The field includes an object with keys that are the usernames that have permission to interact with the database.
 The `nobody` username indicates what permissions are available to unauthenticated users, that is, anybody.